 Emma was appointed to the CICC in 2012.
-She is also a member of the Contract Cleaning Long Service Leave Committee and a Board member of legalsuper and St George Community Transport.
+She is also a member of the Contract Cleaning Long Service Leave Committee and a Board member of legalsuper.

 Ian was appointed to the Board of Australian Chamber of Commerce and Industry in 2007.
-He was the past president and has been a councilor of the NSW Business Chamber since 1997.
-An experienced Chairman and Chief Executive, Ian’s particular skills and experience were acquired as the head of major corporations with licenses for well-known international retail brands.
+He was the past president and has been a councillor of the NSW Business Chamber since 1997.
+An experienced Chairman and Chief Executive, Ian’s skills and experience were acquired as the head of major corporations with licenses for well-known international retail brands.
 Ian is a former Chairman and Managing Director of Speedo Australia, and Chairman and President of Pentland Australia, which in addition to Speedo, owned the license for other international brands including Lacoste and Ellesse.
 He is also a former Managing Director of Cork International, a leading consumer products business with international brands and of Charles Parsons & Company Pty Ltd, a major subsidiary of the Charles Parsons Group – a multi-faceted supplier and converter of textile products in Australia.
-Ian is also Defence Reserves Support Council Sydney Metropolitan Regional Chairman, Director of Australian Business Lawyers & Advisors, Chair of Australian Business Lawyers & Advisors, Chair of the Commercial Services Committee and member of the Investment Committee.
+He was also Defence Reserves Support Council Sydney Metropolitan Regional Chairman, Chairman & Director of Australian Business Lawyers & Advisors.
+Ian is also a Director of the New South Wales Business Chamber & Hunter Business Chamber and committee member of the NSWBC Commercial Services Committee and the Investment Committee.

 Dr Martin's responsibilities include oversight of classification and placement of offenders held in custody, prison industries and education, programs and services as well as the restorative justice unit.
 Dr Martin's work history includes providing treatment to sex offenders, assessments and the provision of therapy to children affected by child abuse and neglect through the Women's and Children's Hospital (Adelaide), and psychological services with the Royal Australian Air Force.
 She began providing group-based intervention with sex offenders and violent offenders assessed as high risk of re-offending within South Australia in 2004, and subsequently developed programs for offenders and undertook management and executive roles within the correctional arena.
 Since commencing with CSNSW Dr Martin has completed a review of services and programs with the aim of increasing program provision, particularly with offenders that pose the greatest risk of reoffending.
 Dr Martin currently has oversight of business units that include Corrective Services Industries, education, services and programs for inmates and offenders in New South Wales.